BryanWilhite/Blog/presentation/entry/2017/2017-02-10-the-powershell-clear-history-command-on-windows-10.md

 ---json
 {
   "author": "@BryanWilhite",
   "content": "The PowerShell Clear-History command seems to have no effect.
-According to Vimes on StackOverflow, this command works:\r\nRemove-Item (Get-PSReadlineOption).HistorySavePath\r\nI see that HistorySavePath leads here:\r\n%APPDATA%\\Microsoft\\Windows\\PowerShell\\PSR...", "inceptDate": "2017-02-10T15:26:08.6682218-08:00", "isPublished": true,
+According to Vimes on StackOverflow, this command works: Remove-Item (Get-PSReadlineOption).HistorySavePath I see that HistorySavePath leads here: %APPDATA%\\Microsoft\\Windows\\PowerShell\\PSRead...", "inceptDate": "2017-02-10T15:26:08.6682218-08:00", "isPublished": true,
   "itemCategory": null,